JoeggiCH/PowerLogger/README.md

 # Configuration File on SD Card

 The logger uses a configuration file called LOGGER.INI, in the root folder of the SD card.
-The file is a text file containing one value (a string representing a number) per line.
+This text file contains one value (a string representing a number) per line.
 If there is no LOGGER.INI file on the SD card, the logger will create it - using default values.

 * First line: next measurement cycle number, an integer.
 With each transition from "standby" to "measure"